-(1) Shares of standard restricted stock generally vest on the third anniversary of the date of grant, except that the 5,000 shares of long-term retention restricted stock granted to Mr. Eric Sills, Mr. Dale Burks and Mr. Carmine Broccole on December 1, 2010, September 20, 2011, October 9, 2012, October 8, 2013, and October 7, 2014 vest in increments upon the executive reaching 60 (25% vests), 63 (25% vests) and 65 (balance vests) years of age.
+(1) Shares of standard restricted stock generally vest on the third anniversary of the date of grant, except that the 5,000 shares of long-term retention restricted stock granted in December 2010, September 2011, October 2012, October 2013, and October 2014, and the 4,000 shares of long-term retention restricted stock granted in October 2015 and October 2016 vest in increments upon the executive reaching 60 (25% vests), 63 (25% vests) and 65 (balance vests) years of age.
 Performance shares vest on the third anniversary of the date of grant, provided that certain performance goals have been met at the end of the three year measuring period.
-Please refer to "Compensation Discussion and Analysis" above for additional information regarding equity awards granted under our 2006 Omnibus Incentive Plan.
+Please refer to "Compensation Discussion and Analysis" above for additional information regarding equity awards granted under our 2016 Omnibus Incentive Plan.